NY woman stole a cat to save him from being euthanized at the owner’s request

 Rebecca says she left the family a note saying ‘I’m sorry I can’t let you do this.
 Let me give you the break you deserve.’
 She’s spent more than $1,000 on veterinarian visits over the years.
 She knew Tigger had behavioral and health issues and loved the cat in spite of them.
 Her vet, however, could find no serious illness.

 Until the case is resolved, Rebecca has custody of Tigger.
-Unfortunately, her job as the family nanny ended the day she walked out the door with the family cat.
+Unfortunately, her job as the family nanny ended the day that she walked out the door with the family cat.

 So….who should get the cat?
 Feel free to leave your opinion in the comment section.